-Mrs. Ledvort’s Page – Grade 6 homeroom; Science and Math 6 – 8
+Mrs. Ledvort’s Page – Grade 6 homeroom; Science and History 6 – 8

 Check this page for homework updates.
 News for grade 6 students will also be posted here.
 I am looking forward to an exciting year of exploring science!

 Please use the following phone number to contact me and leave a message.
 I will return your call as soon as possible.

 School Office 708-749-3666

 Reminders: Each student is responsible for writing homework assignments in his/her assignment notebook every day in class when the assignment is given.
 The website is a backup.
 If the site is not updated, the assignment notebook is a record of the work the student is responsible for completing.
 Be ready and responsible!

 ****************Science News Articles instructions for 2017 – 2018***************** Here are the science news article instructions in a Word document.